MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-form-to-page.md

 Forms on pages are created from Microsoft Dataverse table forms.

-The following tutorial will show you to create and add a form to your page, capture rich information through code components and configure form actions when the information in the form is submitted.
+This tutorial shows you how to create and add a form to your page, capture rich information through code components, and configure form actions when the information in the form is submitted.

 In this tutorial, you learn how to: